 - 1. Requirement:

 - 1.1 Protection Settings Datasheets are required for all projects with service equipment rated >= 1000 kVA.
-For projects with lower capacity, protection settings shall be shown on the drawings.

 - 1.2 Provide a protection settings datasheets for all equipment with configurable electrical protection settings, including but not limited to:

 - a) Breakers with L, LI, LSI, and LSIG settings;

 - b) Protection Relays;

-- c) Variable Frequency Drives;
+- c) VFDs;

 - d) Soft Starters; and

 - e) Intelligent Motor Starters.

 - 2. Content:

 - 2.1 Indicate all applicable settings for the device along with the setting.

 - 2.2 The datasheets schedule shall at minimum include the following fields:

 - a) Device name and location

 - b) Setting name;

 - c) Setting value; and

 - d) A revision code next to each setting so that it is clear which revision of a document changed a setting.